ZitroneKrieger/Chess960PositionGenerator/README.md

-Generates any of the legal 960 Positions of Chess960 in the console
+Generates 1 random starting position of the 960 legal positions of Chess960 in the console

 E.g. NNBBRKRQ